morrownr/8814au/README.md

-Notice: This notice is to let you know that a new mac80211 compatible rtl8814au driver is available.
-It is currently being upstreamed into the Linux Mainline kernel.
-Testing shows the driver is stabile and relatively bug free.
-It is a much better quality driver than the one in this repo.
-It is expected that the driver will be available in kernel 6.15.

-The driver can be installed now at the following repo:
+Notice: A new standards compliant (mac80211), in-kernel driver for rtl8814au chipset based adapters and modules has been merged into Linux kernels 6.15 and 6.16.
+If your distro uses kernel 6.16 or later, there is no need to install this driver.
+The new driver is part of the rtw88 series of drivers.
+The new in-kernel driver is Linux Standards compliant (mac80211) and is a much better driver than this one.
+This driver will no longer get API related updates beyond kernel 6.14.
+If you use a kernel prior to 6.15, it is possible to use the new standards compliant driver by going to the following repo:

 https://github.com/lwfinger/rtw88

-Remember to first remove the driver in this repo or from whatever repo you may have installed.
-You can run the following to remove it if using this repo:
+If you decide to use the new driver, remember to first remove the driver in this repo.
+You can run the following to remove it:

 $ sudo sh remove-driver.sh

-My plan is to discontinue maintenance updates on this repo with the update for kernel 6.14.

 Regards,

 @morrownr